|

 I Joseph Lanchbury of Ramsden . . .

-• I do make George Lanchbury my brother sole Executor of this my last Will & Testament to be in trust for my children
+- I do make George Lanchbury my brother sole Executor of this my last Will & Testament to be in trust for

 Witnesses the mark of John Lanchbury the mark of John Cooke Tho: Dix